Republicans, Democrats prepare for long legal battles over 2024 Election results

 With election day two weeks out, Democrats and Republicans poise for legal battles over vote.

-Republican Donald Trumpwho still refuses to accept that he lost the 2020 election to Democrat Joe Biden, says he wants a presidential victory Nov.
+Republican Donald Trumpwho still refuses to accept that he lost the 2020 election to Democrat Joe Biden, says he wants a presidential victory on Nov.
 5 to be so overwhelming that the results are “too big to rig.”

 “We want a landslide,” he recently told supporters in Georgia.
 “We can’t let anything happen.”

 No matter the margins, Republicans and Democrats are preparing for a potentially lengthy battle over the results once they come in.
 Dozens of lawsuits that could set the stage for challenges after the votes are counted are already playing out in courts across the country.
 Most have been filed by Republicans and their allies.
-Many of the cases involve challenges to mail-in balloting, ballots from overseas voters and claims of voting by people who are not U.S citizens.
+Many of the cases involve challenges to mail-in balloting, ballots from overseas voters and claims of voting by people who are not U.S. citizens.

 Trump, who faces federal criminal charges over his efforts to overturn his 2020 defeat, has repeatedly declined to state unequivocally that he will accept this year’s results.